fastlane/ci/web/README.md

 ## Development server

+1. Run fastlane.ci
-Run fastlane.ci and continuously build the web application with:
+1. continuously build the web application with the follow command.
+If you only want to build once remove `-w`.
 ```
 ng build --deploy-url="/.dist" --dev -w
 ```